ashkanvg/findCFGinGRAPH/README.md

 ## input
-There is a "graph.txt" file that GRAPH should enter there. first life of the graph input file is the count of vertexes.
+There is a "graph.txt" file that GRAPH should enter there.
+The first line of the graph input file is the count of vertexes.
 And every line after that is about the graph edges.
 The structure:

 ```bash
 [edge source]  [edge destinction]  [edge weight]